explodinglabs/iko/README.md

 # Mig

 _Mig_ is a **Postgres migration tool**.
-It extends [Sqitch](https://sqitch.org/) with templates and aliases, combining to create a simple DSL for easy database changes.
+It extends [Sqitch](https://sqitch.org/) with templates and aliases to create a simple DSL for easy database changes.

 ## Usage